2015 Volkswagen Jetta Sedan Values

-Affordability; excellent fit and finish; good handling and braking; fuel economy on TDI hybrid models
+Affordability; excellent fit and finish; good handling and braking; fuel economy on TDI and Hybrid models; terrific trunk space

-In 2011, Volkswagen revised the Jetta's packaging to better compete with the Honda Civic, Mazda3 and Toyota Corolla.
-Previously, price kept it just out of reach of potential buyers of the competition, but with an attractive redesign, Volkswagen also reconsidered options packaging and the Jetta's price level.
-They've done so again for 2013 and now buyers can get a premium German sedan at an entry-level price, with fit and finish similar to that on cars that cost two and three times as much.
+The 2015 Jetta competes with the Honda Civic, Mazda3 and Toyota Corolla.
+Previously, price kept it just out of reach of potential buyers of the competition, but since 2011, Volkswagen has worked to give buyers the best of all worlds -- carefully packaging features and tweaking the Jetta's price level.
+This means that buyers can get a premium German sedan or wagon at an entry-level price, with fit and finish similar to that on cars that cost two and three times as much.

 The four-door Volkswagen Jetta sedan has room for five passengers and is offered in several trim levels that include: Base, S, SE, SEL and TDI.
 The base model features 15” wheels (steel), cloth seating, 60/40-split-folding rear seat and a four-speaker audio system.
 Upgraded trims and optional add-ons will net you amenities such as an automatic transmission, powered accessories, heated mirrors on the side, remote entry, powered front seats, larger alloy wheels, the Car-Net telematics system with Bluetooth integration and touchscreen command console, remote start, eight-speaker premium Fender audio system, sunroof, backup camera, fog lights and many others.
 Powering the base model is a 2.0-liter four-cylinder engine that’s rated at 115 horsepower and 125 pound-feet of torque.
 You can upgrade the engine to a beefier 1.8-liter turbocharged four-cylinder that makes 170 hp and 184 lb-ft; or a 2.0-liter diesel four-cylinder engine that gets 140 hp and 236 lb-ft of torque.
 The Jetta is backed by a 60-month/60,000-mile warranty.